-- . authorize the issuance of "blank check" preferred stock without any need for action by stockholders; - . provide for a classified board of directors with staggered three-year terms; - . require supermajority stockholder voting to effect various amendments to our charter and by-laws; - . eliminate the ability of stockholders to call special meetings of stockholders; - . prohibit stockholder action by written consent; and establish advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings.
+- authorize the issuance of "blank check" preferred stock without any need for action by stockholders; - provide for a classified board of directors with staggered three-year terms; - require supermajority stockholder voting to effect various amendments to our charter and by-laws; - eliminate the ability of stockholders to call special meetings of stockholders; - . prohibit stockholder action by written consent; and establish advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings.

 In addition, our board of directors has adopted a stockholder rights plan intended to protect stockholders in the event of an unfair or coercive offer to acquire our company and to provide our board of directors with adequate time to evaluate unsolicited offers.
 Preferred stock purchase rights have been distributed to our common stockholders pursuant to the rights plan.
 This rights plan may have anti-takeover effects.
-The rights plan will cause substantial dilution to a person or group that attempts to acquire us on terms that our board of directors does not believe are in the best interests of us and our stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
+The rights plan will cause substantial dilution to a person or group that attempts to acquire us on terms that our board of directors does not believe are in the best interests of us and our stockholders and may discourage, delay or prevent a merger or acquisition that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.